elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

    9. [security](https://github.com/elastic/kibana/blob/0f2324e44566ce2cf083d89082841e57d2db6ef6/x-pack/plugins/security/server/plugin.ts#L96)

-Once this RFC has been merged we should educate teams on the implications to allow existing New Platform plugins to remove any asynchronous lifecycle behaviour they're relying on before we change this in core.
+Once this RFC has been merged we should educate teams on the implications to allow existing New Platform plugins to remove any async lifecycle behaviour they're relying on before we change this in core.

 # How we teach this

-Plugin lifecycle methods in the New Platform are no longer asynchronous.
+Plugin lifecycle methods in the New Platform are no longer async.
 Plugins should treat the setup lifecycle as a place in time to register functionality with core or other plugins' API's and not as a mechanism to kick off and wait for any initialization that's required for the plugin to be able